When the NICU Changes Everything: Coping with Medical Trauma as a New Parent

 You imagined leaving the hospital with your baby in your arms, maybe in a cute going-home outfit, not attached to monitors or held in gloved hands behind plastic.
 You imagined those first days filled with quiet bonding—not sterile beeping and medical rounds.

-When the start of parenthood doesn’t match what you envisioned, it can bring grief, even if your baby is now healthy.
-That grief is real, valid, and deserves to be named.
+When the beginning of parenthood looks nothing like what you imagined, grief shows up.
+Even if your baby is now healthy.
+Even if everything turned out okay.
+The grief for the experience you didn't get to have is real, and it deserves to be named.

 The NICU Experience